Good Boys (film): Release

-The film had its world premiere at South by Southwest in Austin, Texas. on March 11, 2019.
-Good Boys was theatrically released on August 16, 2019, by Universal Pictures, and became generally available on December 13, 2019.
+Good Boys had its world premiere at South by Southwest in Austin, Texas, on March 11, 2019.
+The film was released theatrically in the United States on August 16, 2019, by Universal Pictures.

 Home media

 Good Boys was released on Digital HD on October 29, 2019, and on DVD and Blu-ray on November 12, 2019.

 Reception

 Box office

 Good Boys grossed $83.1 million in the United States and Canada, and $28 million in other countries, for a worldwide total of $111.2 million.
 Deadline Hollywood calculated the net profit of the film to be $39 million, when factoring together all expenses and revenues.

 In the United States and Canada, Good Boys was projected to gross $12–15 million from 3,204 theaters in its opening weekend.
 It made $8.3 million on its first day, including $2.1 million from Thursday night previews.
 It overperformed and went on to debut to $21 million, becoming the first R-rated comedy since The Boss for three years to finish first at the box office.
 The film made $11.6 million in its second weekend and $9.5 million in its third, finishing second behind Angel Has Fallen both times.